Jbrich95/extQuantRegressDL/README.md

 Each script requires the user to set two arguments: `type` and `no.experiment`.
 The argument `type` will change the data-generating process, with `type=1` corresponding to case i) above and `type=2` corresponding to case ii), i.e., log-normal data.
 The argument `no.experiment` will change the seed for the data generation scheme, and represents a different experiment in the simulation study.
 In the handbook chapter, we consider `no.experiment` ranging from 1 to 250.

 Running the scripts for the four algorithms will fit the corresponding model to estimate a sequence of quantiles, ranging from the 25th percentile to the 99.99th percentile.
-This will be repeated for three sample sizes: $n=10000$, $=1\times 10^5$, and $n=1\times 10^6$.
+This will be repeated for two sample sizes: $n=10000$ and $n=1\times 10^6$.
 The mean-squared error (MSE) for each sample size and quantile is then saved in the directory `sim_study_results`; in the directory, we provide all of the MSE estimates used in the handbook.
-Figure 1.4, showcasing boxplots of the MSE estimates, can then be compiled by running `plot_MSE.R`.
+Figure 1.4, showcasing boxplots of the root normalised MSE estimates, can then be compiled by running `plot_MSE.R`.

 ```bash